Lipschitz-Regularized Critics Lead to Policy Robustness Against Transition Dynamics Uncertainty: Experiments

 \subsubsection{Baseline Algorithms}

 We compare PPO-PGDLC to three baseline algorithms: the standard RL baseline PPO, and two robust RL variants, PPO-GBR and PPO-PGD.
-PPO-GBR employs the first-order state-value infimum approximation described in Section \ref{sec:theoretical-consideration}.
+PPO-GBR employs the gradient-based regularizer described earlier.
 Both PPO-GBR and PPO-PGD set the regularization weight ($\lambda = 0$) so that no Lipschitz regularization is applied to the critic.
 PPO-PGD serves as an ablated version of PPO-PGDLC that retains the PGD-based worst-case value estimation but omits the Lipschitz-regularized critic.